Why Building Relationships with Casting Directors is So Important

 Relationship-building is one of the best ways for an actor to go from 1,000-to-1 odds, to odds that are more favorable, more reasonable.
 Building relationships with casting directors is one of the best ways for an actor to break-through the competitive clutter.

-You want casting directors to read the script for the first time and think, “I know exactly who could play that role.
+You want casting directors to read a script for the first time and think, “I know exactly who could play that role.
 The person I have in mind would be perfect.”
 You want them thinking, not about the 1,000 other actors who will be submitted, but about you!

 Suddenly, competing with 1,000 other actors doesn’t seem so impossible, does it?
 You can become the first of the 1,000 actors considered, rather than being one anonymous actor in the ocean of 1,000 other actors, most of whom will never come close to getting an audition.